nballou/gaming-confounds/ms.typ

 Participants' engagement with games was not only affected by their own interest in gaming, but sometimes also by that of those around them.
 When friends or partners supported or co-participated in their interest in gaming, participants described a positive effect on both their wellbeing and their playtime:

 #quote[
-  Last week, me and my girlfriend started playing a co-op game called Unravel 2 \[...\] We had lots of fun through cooperation in that game, it was a lovely and different experiencde for both of us, we want to try more co-op games in the future.\[...\] I can conclude that this was a major event that positively impacted mine and my girlfriend's gaming behaviour and well being :) _(P7340644, woman, 34)_
+  Last week, me and my girlfriend started playing a co-op game called Unravel 2 \[...\] We had lots of fun through cooperation in that game, it was a lovely and different experience for both of us, we want to try more co-op games in the future.\[...\] this was a major event that positively impacted mine and my girlfriend's gaming behaviour and well being :) _(P7340644, woman, 34)_

   About 1 year ago I split up with my fiance and did not want to game at all during that time.
 Now I am with a new partner who also loves to game and have been playing every day _(P749516, woman, 31)_
 ]

-Individuals do not choose to play games (or not) in a vaccuum; certain social environments can make people feel more comfortable to express or engage in their interests, boosting both wellbeing and play.
+Individuals do not choose to play games (or not) in a vacuum; certain social environments can make people feel more comfortable to express or engage in their interests, boosting both wellbeing and play.

 == Other leisure availability